 Hitler lived for a very long time in Munich.
 In a way, the whole Nazi movement started here.
 There are a couple of tour agencies offering special Third Reich tours.
 If you are not interested in that part of German’s past, you could book a standard Segway or bicycle tour instead.

 37. Museum Buchheim

-If you are interested in seeing the rural part of Bavaria, you could option to do a day trip to Bernried on lake Starnberg.
+If you are interested in seeing the rural part of Bavaria, you could opt to do a day trip to Bernried on Lake Starnberg.
 I really love the museum for its utterly beautiful architecture.
 Website of the museum.